renyiblack/AI/README.md

 # AI
-Program made to recognize images and make decision based on them
+Program made to recognize images or pixels, and make decision based on them

 # Important

-* Always remember to change params in huntlow.py, heal.py and loot.py to match your actual screen
+* Always remember to change values in <code>src/config.py</code> to match your actual setup

 # Dependencies